sam0x17/macro_state/README.md

 using it.

 Currently, we offer the following macros:
-* `write_state!("key", "value")`: write `"value"` as the value for the key "key"
+* `write_state!("key", "value")` - write `"value"` as the value for the key "key"
-* `read_state!("key")`: returns the value for the key "key", panicking if it can't be found
+* `read_state!("key")` - returns the value for the key "key", panicking if it can't be found
-* `init_state!("key", "value")`: if the key "key" has a value, returns it, otherwise sets it to "value" and also returns it.
+* `init_state!("key", "value")` - if the key "key" has a value, returns it, otherwise sets it to "value" and also returns it.
 This can be used to quickly initialize a key/value pair that may have existing data
-* `has_state!("key")`: returns a boolean indicating whether a value has been stored for the key "key"
+* `has_state!("key")` - returns a boolean indicating whether a value has been stored for the key "key"

 Non-macro analogue functions (`write_state`, `read_state`, etc) are provided for all of the above macros.
 Note that these non-macro analogues should _only_ be called